 The offices, laboratories, classrooms, research facilities, machine shops, computer laboratories, and other facilities of the College of Engineering are located in the Auburn Science and Engineering Center, Schrank Hall North, Whitby Hall, and the Olson Research Building.
-The current active research centers include the Computational Mechanics Research Center, the Institute for Biomedical Engineering Research, and the Microscale Physiochemical Engineering Center.

 The master's programs in the College consist of departmentally administered Master of Science degrees in Chemical, Civil, Electrical, and Mechanical Engineering.
 The Dean's Office administers the Master of Science in Engineering degree with specializations in Biomedical Engineering, Polymer Engineering, and Engineering Management.
 The Doctor of Philosophy in Engineering is offered in the interdisciplinary fields of Environmental Engineering, Mechanics, Systems Engineering, Materials Science, Transport Processes, Biomedical Engineering, Engineering Applied Mathematics, Chemical Reactions and Process Engineering, Microscale Physiochemical Engineering, and Polymer Engineering.
 This interdisciplinary degree integrates departmental disciplines and is administered by the Dean's Office.
 There is coordinated Doctor of Philosophy in Engineering Degree with Youngstown State University and a joint MD/Doctor of Philosophy Degree in Engineering with the Northeast Ohio Universities College of Medicine.

 The Department of Biomedical Engineering is located in the Olson Research Center and has classrooms, instructional laboratories and research laboratories.
-The department provides educational opportunities at the graduate level (MS and Ph.D. in Engineering).
+The department provides educational opportunities at both the undergraduate level (BS Biomedical Engineering) and the graduate levels (MS and Ph.D. in Engineering).
 Biomedical engineering graduate students may also participate in the joint MD/Doctor of Philosophy in Engineering Degree program between the College of Engineering and the Northeast Ohio Universities College of Medicine.

-Research faculty members in the Biomedical Engineering Department have strong research programs in biomechanics, instrumentation, signals, imaging and biomaterials are active participants in the Institute for Biomedical Engineering Research.
-There are nine major research laboratories located in the Biomedical Engineering Department.
+Research faculty members in the Biomedical Engineering Department have strong research programs in biomechanics, instrumentation, signals, imaging and biomaterials and are active participants in the Institute for Biomedical Engineering Research.
+There are seven major research laboratories located in the Biomedical Engineering Department.